Brandon-Reichman/4DVR/README.md

 The user can apply arbitrary rotations in a pair of orthogonal planes (e.g. XY and ZW) using the hand controllers.

-## Documentation
+## Controls

 The control scheme is as follows:

+Escape: Quit application.

+WASD or Arrow Keys: Move and rotate camera.

+Spacebar: Move camera up.

+Left Control: Move camera down.

-A Button: Cycles through planes of rotation.
+Shift: Cycles through planes of rotation.

-B Button: Resets objects orientation.
+Tab & Backslash: Cycle through objects.

-X Button: Switches to orthographic projection.
+Z: Switches to orthographic projection.

-Y Button: Switches to stereographic projection.
+X: Switches to stereographic projection.

-Left Menu Button: Quits application.

-Right Menu Button: Open Oculus menu.

-Left/Right Index Trigger: Cycles through objects.

-Right Grip Trigger: Three-dimensional rotations.
-(Twist right wrist as if grabbing and turning a dial)

-Left Grip Trigger: Four-dimensional rotations.
-(Twist left wrist as if grabbing and turning a dial)
+Middle-Click: Resets object orientation.

+### Rotations

+To rotate the object, click and hold either mouse button, depending on rotation desired.
+Where initially clicked will define the origin point.
+Draw circles around the origin point.
+The difference in the angle drawn around the origion will be the angle the object is rotated on the selected plane.

+Left-Click: Four-dimensional rotations.

+Right-Click: Three-dimentional rotations.

 ## Known issues